WallStCrash/WallStCrash/README.md

 Hi, I’m @WallStCrash

-I am interested in Python for task automation  and data analysis tasks, and interested in Bash for scripting.

-__Python__
-  - Scripting / Task Automation
-  - Data Analysis / Machine Learning

-__R__
-  - Statistical Data Analysis

-__Other__
+Interested in Python, R for data anaysis.
-  - Bash scripting for automation
+Interested in Python, Bash for general task automation.
-  - VBA for Excel work
+Dabbling in C++ for no particular purpose.

 <!---
 WallStCrash/WallStCrash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.